ddk376/UrlShortener/README.md

 - [x] TagTopic and Tagging: able to query for the most popular links in each category
 - [x] Length of URL strings < 1024
 - [x] no more than 5 urls are submitted in the last minute by one user, except premium users
 - [x] `ShortenedUrl::prune` deletes any shortened urls that have not been visited in the last (n) minutes.
 Does not prune urls submitted by premium users.
-Automated in rake
+- [ ] Automate `ShortenedUrl::prune` in rake
 * Alternative URL shortening strategies
 - [ ] Custom URLs for premium users
 - [ ] Series of random dictionary words